theintern/intern/docs/writing_tests.md

 });
 ```

-A similar tactic may be used when tests in a sub-suite need to share data but that data is only applicable to the sub-suite:
+A similar tactic may be used when tests in a sub-suite need to share data but that data should only be visible to the sub-suite:

 ```js
 registerSuite('foo', {